SushiFu/traefik-local/README.md

 # You could add any domain you need ending by .test or .localhost
 # *.local.test will create a wildcard certificate so any subdomain in the form this.local.test will also work.
 # Unfortunately you cannot create *.test wildcard certificate your browser will not allow it.
-mkcert -cert-file local-cert.pem -key-file local-key.pem "local.test" "*.local.test" "home.test" "*.home.test" "home.localhost" "*.home.localhost"
+mkcert -cert-file certs/local-cert.pem -key-file certs/local-key.pem "local.test" "*.local.test" "home.test" "*.home.test" "home.localhost" "*.home.localhost"

 # Start Traefik
 docker-compose pull